-The following protocols and procedures will be in place in all district schools for the 2020-21 school year should in-person schooling resume.
+The following protocols and procedures are in place in all district schools for the 2020-21 school year following the resumption of in-person classes.
 Anyone with questions or concerns should contact our COVID-19 safety coordinator Stephen Nolan at 518-843-3180, Ext.
-1012 or email at firstname.lastname@example.org
+1012 or email at email@example.com

 For more information about how health and safety protocols and trainings will be communicated to students, families and staff members, visit the Communication/Family and Community Engagement section of our reopening plan at https://www.gasd.org/greater-amsterdam-school-reopening-plan-for-2020-21/communication-family-and-community-engagement/

 The district has developed resources to educate parents/guardians and staff members regarding the careful observation of symptoms of COVID-19 and health screening measures that must be conducted each morning before coming to school.
 The resources include the requirement for any student or staff member with a fever of 100°F or greater and/or symptoms of possible COVID-19 virus infection to not come to school.
 The Centers for Disease Control and Prevention (CDC) list of Coronavirus symptoms was used to develop these resources.

 The Greater Amsterdam School District has implemented the following practices to conduct mandated health screening: